VeronicaNoe/epiTree/README.md

 ## Downstream analysis of methylation data

-We also provide demo notebooks with the code used in the article.
-Please, note that only a subset of sequenced cytosines are used due to limited resource from colab and to make a faster excution.
+Below there are notebooks demonstrating how data was processing in the article using a subset of the sequenced cytosines.

 |# |Script|Description| Notebook|
 |:-:|----|:------:|:---:|